Reposting this from 2011, because the debate always rages... and I never got an answer...

 "Rufino J. Cardinal Santos, Archbishop of Manila, quotes these standards as “The Church’s stand concerning modesty in dress” in his Pastoral of December 6, 1959.
 He attributes them to Pope Pius XI Himself, and gives the exact date of issuance, September 24, 1928.
 The Marylike Crusade codified these standards, making only a small (ecclesiastically approved) temporary concession because of impossible market conditions in the United States.
 This modified form has been officially adopted by the entire Philippine Hierarchy."

-The discussion has recently come up again in some circles I travel in and I attempted to find that old file.
-It's been almost a decade and we've moved to a new home.
+Since then, the discussion has come up many times in my Catholics circles and always somewhere on the internet.
+In response to recent debates, I attempted to find that old file.
+It's been over a decade and we've moved to a new home.
 Somewhere in the middle of all that, the papers went missing.
 Empty file.
 I probably took them out to share with someone and lost them forever.

-Since then, I have been approached multiple times very recently by women hoping that I have some of those details.
-One young mother is being harangued by older Catholic women in her community because she will not conform.
-She doesn't know how to respond to their steady pressure and negative personal attacks that she is sinning in her manner of dress.
-She is hurt and alone.
-I am digging up the issue here for people like her; good Catholic women who aught not be lied to.
+I have been periodically contacted by women hoping that I have some of those details.
+One young mother was being harangued by older Catholic women in her community because she will not conform to the Marylike standards.
+She didn't know how to respond to their steady pressure and negative personal attacks that she was sinning in her manner of dress.
+She was hurt and alone in her small community.
+I am digging up the issue here for people like her; good Catholic women who ought not be lied to.

 A lie?
 Yes.
-Show me one binding Church document that supports the specific manner of dress that this quote deals with down to inches and sleeve length.
+Show me one binding Church document that supports the specific manner of dress presented by the Marylike crusaders down to inches and sleeve length.
 There isn't one for all laywomen.
 And yet it is repeated over and over in popular books and magazines and all over the internet.
 Out of context.
 Never a source document sited.
 I am not anti-modesty.
 I am anti-deception.

 Please find me the original source document for the